 - The charity to which you make a QCD must be a 501(c)(3); QCDs are not permitted to be directed to private foundations, supporting organizations, or donor-advised funds.

 From an administrative perspective, making a QCD can be a bit tricky.
 QCDs are reported as normal distributions on your annual 1099-R form, so you will need to keep good records and remember to report the distribution as a nontaxable QCD at tax time.
 Make sure you receive and retain a written acknowledgement of your QCD from the charity or charities to which you contributed.

 Request a no-cost, no-obligation advisor consultation today!Get Started

 How Do Qualified Charitable Distributions Work?

-As is the case for taking RMDs, it’s best not to wait until close to year end to make a QCD.
-If the charity does not cash your QCD check until after year end, it won’t count towards satisfying that year’s RMD.
+As is the case for taking RMDs, it is best not to wait until close to year end to make a QCD.
+If the charity does not cash your QCD check until after year end, it will not count towards satisfying that year’s RMD.